ptTrR/arm-image-builder-wiki/Docker.md

 ## Supported Builder

 * [rpi-img-builder](https://github.com/pyavitz/rpi-img-builder) is located at /build/rpi-img-builder
+--> Also from the builder are automatically the "xfce-branch" and the "armhf-branch" included for building
 * [debian-image-builder](https://github.com/pyavitz/debian-image-builder) is located at /build/debian-img-builder

 ## Usage inside the container